solana-labs/solana/docs/src/validator/get-started/setup-a-validator.md

 ### Gossip Protocol

-Gossip is a protocol used in the Solana network to pass non-critical messages between validators.
-To verify that your validator is running properly, you should make sure that the validator has registered itself with the gossip network.
+Gossip is a protocol used in the Solana clusters to communicate between validator nodes.
+For more information on gossip, see [Gossip Service](../gossip.md).
+To verify that your validator is running properly, make sure that the validator has registered itself with the gossip network.

 In a new terminal window, connect to your server via ssh.
 Identify your validator's pubkey: